Normal Blood Sugar Levels Chart

 When would you use this template?

-This Normal Blood Sugar Levels form can be used to quickly and effectively document blood sugar levels over some time.
+This Normal Blood Sugar Levels form can be used to quickly and effectively document blood sugar levels over some time by any medical care provider involved in treating patients with diabetes, like nurses, dietitians, and endocrinologists in any setting, from hospitals to long-term care facilities.
 This template can be used for the following benefits:

 Compare blood sugar levels before and after meals

-You can use this Normal Blood Sugar Levels Chart to track the change in sugar levels throughout the day.
-This may help you identify factors affecting your patient's blood sugar levels, such as diet, stress, physical activity, and medications.
+Healthcare professionals can use or give their patients this Normal Blood Sugar Levels Chart to track the change in sugar levels throughout the day.
+Using the chart with a blood sugar log may help one identify factors affecting your patient's blood sugar levels and causing a low or elevated blood sugar levels, such as diet, stress, physical activity, and medications.

 Keep track of blood glucose targets